maaraaji/react-stud-routing/README.md

 15. Need to import the named export ***Link*** from react-router-dom package.
 ---
 #### commit : [Tutorial]  The "withRouter" HOC & Route Props
-16. To get the route information (props) in the component loaded inside route container, there are two ways
+16. To get the route information (props) in the component loaded inside routed container, there are two ways

     a. while calling the component, pass the props using spread operetor or pass a prop which match specific prop from router `<Post {...props}/>`
   `<Post {path = this.props.pathname}/>`

     b. we can use HOC withRouter from react-router-dom and wrap the component that want to learn the route.
   `export default withRouter(post)`

 17. This will be helpful to understand the route history (as history is one of the props) and pushing back and forward.
+---
+#### commit : [Tutorial] Absolute vs Relative Paths
+18. Absolute path is the path always attach just to the domain name.
+Example., `pathname: '/new-post'` --> This will always appends to www.example.com/new-post

+19. Relative path is the path that appends to the current available path.
+Example., if you already passed `/new-post` and you are in new-post component then use `pathname: this.props.match.url +'/first'` --> This will result in www.example.com/new-post/first